bonde/bonde.github.com/_posts/2009-10-8-whats-this-all-about.md

 to upload everything from my computer science studies, I do not plan on making all of it public the reason being not everything I touch turn to gold (it mostly turn to feces).
-That's why I am also considering an investment in private repositories here at github.
+That's why I am also considering an investment in private repositories here at GitHub.
 Hopefully that will allow me to keep my self-respect, yet still have all of my early monkey-code available to myself.

 Finally I needed someplace to supply my [public key](/key/).
 It will also soon be